GiorgioBaldelli/giorgiobaldelli.github.io/_posts/2022-05-24-Ansible-Hello-World-Playbook.markdown

 localhost
 ```

 The playbook uses declarative language to instruct the machine about what to do.
-In this given case, we're defining a task name `Hello World!` and outputting the debug message `Hello World!`
+In this given case, we're defining two tasks.
+The first task is named `Hello World!` and it simply outputs the debug message `Hello World!`.

+The second task creates a `hello_world.txt` file in our working directory and writes two lines of content to the newly created file:

 playbook.yml:
 ```